 As most volunteers in Vietnam speak English fluently or proficiently, they automatically have value to Vietnamese people.
 Even if the volunteers are not professional teachers, the mere chance to learn a word or two from English speakers could be a huge benefit for Vietnamese people.

-We were tasked with helping the natives improve their English skills.
+We were tasked with teaching English to Vietnamese natives and fostering their skills.
 Three days per week, we taught adults and on the weekends we taught children.
 Both presented different challenges.

 The adults had the least amount of English knowledge and were limited to basic, practical expressions.
 The classes were very informal (frustratingly so sometimes) and lacked a lot of structure.
 Volunteers just stood in front of a whiteboard for two hours and did there best to teach with little, if any notes from previous volunteers.